HomeOfVapourSynthEvolution/VapourSynth-EEDI3/README.md

   * 2 = double rate (alternates each frame), starts with bottom
   * 3 = double rate (alternates each frame), starts with top

 * dh: Doubles the height of the input.
 Each line of the input is copied to every other line of the output and the missing lines are interpolated.
-If field=0, the input is copied to the odd lines of the output.
-If field=1, the input is copied to the even lines of the output. field must be set to either 0 or 1 when using dh=True.
+If `field=0`, the input is copied to the odd lines of the output.
+If `field=1`, the input is copied to the even lines of the output. `field` must be set to either 0 or 1 when using `dh=True`.

 * planes: A list of the planes to process.
 By default all planes are processed.

-* alpha/beta/gamma: These trade off line/edge connection vs artifacts created. alpha and beta must be in the range [0,1], and the sum alpha+beta must be in the range [0,1]. alpha is the weight given to connecting similar neighborhoods.
-The larger alpha is the more lines/edges should be connected. beta is the weight given to vertical difference created by the interpolation.
-The larger beta is the less edges/lines will be connected (at 1.0 you get no edge directedness at all).
-The remaining weight (1.0-alpha-beta) is given to interpolation direction (large directions (away from vertical) cost more).
+* alpha/beta/gamma: These trade off line/edge connection vs artifacts created. `alpha` and `beta` must be in the range [0,1], and the sum `alpha`+`beta` must be in the range [0,1]. `alpha` is the weight given to connecting similar neighborhoods.
+The larger `alpha` is the more lines/edges should be connected. `beta` is the weight given to vertical difference created by the interpolation.
+The larger `beta` is the less edges/lines will be connected (at 1.0 you get no edge directedness at all).
+The remaining weight (1.0-`alpha`-`beta`) is given to interpolation direction (large directions (away from vertical) cost more).
 So the more weight you have here the more shorter connections will be favored.
-Finally, gamma penalizes changes in interpolation direction, the larger gamma is the smoother the interpolation field between two lines (range is [0,inf].
-If lines aren't getting connected then increase alpha and maybe decrease beta/gamma.
+Finally, `gamma` penalizes changes in interpolation direction, the larger `gamma` is the smoother the interpolation field between two lines (range is [0,inf].
+If lines aren't getting connected then increase `alpha` and maybe decrease `beta`/`gamma`.
 Go the other way if you are getting unwanted artifacts.

-* nrad/mdis: nrad sets the radius used for computing neighborhood similarity.
-Valid range is [0,3]. mdis sets the maximum connection radius.
+* nrad/mdis: `nrad` sets the radius used for computing neighborhood similarity.
+Valid range is [0,3]. `mdis` sets the maximum connection radius.
 Valid range is [1,40].
-If mdis=20, then when interpolating pixel (50,10) (x,y), the farthest connections allowed would be between (30,9)/(70,11) and (70,9)/(30,11).
-Larger mdis will allow connecting lines of smaller slope, but also increases the chance of artifacts.
-Larger mdis will be slower.
-Larger nrad will be slower.
+If `mdis=20`, then when interpolating pixel (50,10) (x,y), the farthest connections allowed would be between (30,9)/(70,11) and (70,9)/(30,11).
+Larger `mdis` will allow connecting lines of smaller slope, but also increases the chance of artifacts.
+Larger `mdis` will be slower.
+Larger `nrad` will be slower.

-* hp/ucubic/cost3: These are speed vs quality options. hp=True, use half pel steps, hp=False, use full pel steps.
-Currently only full pel is implemented and this parameter has no effect. ucubic=True, use cubic 4 point interpolation, ucubic=False, use 2 point linear interpolation. cost3=True, use 3 neighborhood cost function to define similarity, cost3=False, use 1 neighborhood cost function.
+* hp/ucubic/cost3: These are speed vs quality options. `hp=True`, use half pel steps, `hp=False`, use full pel steps.
+Currently only full pel is implemented and this parameter has no effect. `ucubic=True`, use cubic 4 point interpolation, `ucubic=False`, use 2 point linear interpolation. `cost3=True`, use 3 neighborhood cost function to define similarity, `cost3=False`, use 1 neighborhood cost function.

 * vcheck/vthresh0/vthresh1/vthresh2/sclip:
 ```